heatblazer/recd2/README.md

     will fix it ASAP.
     24.01.2017: Yet more leaks and fixes are being made...
     24.01.2017: Some fixes: Now I don`t use QThread, rather I use pthreads.
+    09.02.2017: Added test-producer and test-consumer plugins that are separate threads, for unit testing, perf testing and benchmarks.

 ## KISS FFT
     KISS FFT - A mixed-radix Fast Fourier Transform based up on the principle,